50 Cinematic Blind Spots For Our New Normal

 Available on Starz Play Amazon Channel, Starz, and DIRECTV!

 The Art of the Steal (2013)

 Blood and Wine (1997)

-The Wachowski’s freshman feature about a pair of crime-crossed lovers, Corky and Violet (Jennifer Tilly, Gina Gershon) who plan a scheme to steal millions of stashed mob money and pin the blame on Violet’s crooked boyfriend Caesar (Joe Pantoliano at his madcap best).
-Bound is a distinct, neo-noir caper that was ahead of its time and made for the #MeToo era of filmmaking.
+The Wachowski’s freshman feature is about a pair of crime-crossed lovers, Corky and Violet (Jennifer Tilly, Gina Gershon).
+They plan a scheme to steal millions of stashed mob money and pin the blame on Violet’s crooked boyfriend Caesar (Joe Pantoliano at his madcap best).
+Bound is a distinct, neo-noir caper ahead of its time and made for the #MeToo era of filmmaking.

 Available on Showtime Play Amazon Channel and Pluto TV!